violentmonkey/violentmonkey.github.io/content/api/metadata-block.md

 ### @run-at

-Decide when the script will execute.
+Specifies **when** the script will run.

-Several values can be set for `@run-at`:

 - `document-start`

-  The userscript executes as early as possible, `document.documentElement` is present, but may be without either `document.head` or `document.body` or both.
+  Run as early as possible, `document.documentElement` is present, but may be without either `document.head` or `document.body` or both.
 Other scripts in the page may run earlier, see the note below.

 - `document-body` *(since v2.12.10)*

-  The userscript executes after `document.body` appears, possibly with some child elements inside, because detection is asynchronous (using a one-time MutationObserver).
+  Run after `document.body` appears, possibly with some child elements inside, because detection is asynchronous (using a one-time MutationObserver).

 - `document-end` <Label name="default" />

-  The userscript executes when `DOMContentLoaded` is fired synchronously.
+  Run when `DOMContentLoaded` is fired, synchronously.
 At this time, the basic HTML of the page is ready and other resources like images might still be on the way.

 - `document-idle`

-  The userscript executes after `DOMContentLoaded` is fired asynchronously, i.e. after yielding to the previously scheduled callbacks or urgent tasks like rendering.
+  Run after `DOMContentLoaded` is fired, asynchronously, i.e. after yielding to the previously scheduled callbacks or urgent tasks like rendering.
 Prefer this mode for scripts that take more than a couple of milliseconds to compile and run (you can see it in devtools performance profiler), so that they don't delay the moment the page becomes usable.

 When using `document-start` in Violentmonkey ManifestV2 there's a limited method of ensuring the userscript runs before other scripts in the page: